Knowledge Synthesis Grants Evidence Briefs

 SSHRC and the United Kingdom’s (UK) Economic and Social Research Council (ESRC—part of UK Research and Innovation) launched a dedicated Knowledge Synthesis Grants (KSG) competition in January 2018.

-This collection of evidence briefs highlight some of the research findings from the KSG holders’ final synthesis reports and their relevance in key policy areas related to future Canada-UK trade relationships.
+This collection of evidence briefs highlights some of the research findings from the KSG holders’ final synthesis reports and their relevance in key policy areas related to future Canada-UK trade relationships.
 The briefs also help grant holders engage with their non-academic partners and effectively share information about their projects with policy-makers and the wider public.

 - Canada-UK Free Trade: Balancing progressive trade policies and economic benefits